 Previous studies suggested that maintenance of the symbiosis over the life of the animal requires a maturation process of several weeks (Montgomery and McFall-Ngai, 1998), leaving the question of how production of light influences symbiosis maturation beyond 72 hours.
 A major breakthrough for the field came with the development of protocols for simplified rearing of newly-hatched juvenile squid through and beyond the maturation process.
 These methods allowed investigation of how bacterial-produced light affects the development of the symbiosis over four weeks (Koch et al., 2013).
 In these studies, the levels of the luminescence-deficient mutant associated with the squid light organ continued to diminish over time, to the minimum level of detection after 28 days.
 Similar results were observed in squid colonized with mixed inocula containing both wild type and the luminescence mutant, where after 15 days the mutant was barely detected.
 Therefore the persistence defect observed during early colonization becomes more pronounced as the symbiosis matures, with eventual loss (or near loss) of non-luminescent strains in a matter of weeks.

 Luminescence regulation is one of the hallmarks of the V. fischeri-squid symbiosis and has been studied intensively, yet there are still exciting open questions.
 First, how are the dark mutants removed from the population even in the midst of neighboring bright populations?
 A clue comes from studies testing the influence of a previous colonization event on recolonization (Koch et al., 2013).
 Juvenile animals were colonized with either wild type or a luminescence mutant.
 After 1-5 days, the animals were treated with antibiotics to clear bacteria from the light organ and then exposed again to wild-type V. fischeri to test whether light production is a “signal” to the host that influences symbiotic maturation.
 Animals treated with antibiotics after one day were readily recolonized, regardless of the strain that initially colonized.
 However, after five days, wild-type V. fischeri induced a refractory state in the animal that prevented recolonization.
 In contrast, in animals initially colonized by a luminescence mutant, greater than 80% of the animals were recolonized by wild type.
 These results support the idea that the host is detecting light production by bacterial cells and/or is altering physiological conditions to sanction the non-luminescent strains.
-In addition, the host apparently is able to “eject” an inappropriate light deficient strain, while allowing future recolonization by a symbiotically appropriate light-producing strain.
+In addition, the host apparently is able to “eject” an inappropriate light deficient strain–directly or indirectly–while allowing future recolonization by a symbiotically appropriate light-producing strain.
 The exact mechanisms by which the detection, sanctioning, and/or ejection occurs remain to be described.
+The host does have the capacity to detect light but it is unknown whether this capacity is connected to symbiont selection (Tong et al., 2009).